kanbanize/eve/README.md

 ## Why Eve?

-Why Eve instead of all other big and well-known CSS frameworks like Bootstrap, Foundation, Bulma, UIkit, Semantic UI?
+Why Eve instead of all other big and well-known CSS Frameworks like Bootstrap, Foundation, Bulma, UIkit, Semantic UI?

 It's simple - **Eve does not overwrite any of your user agent or custom styles!**